 The Greater Tokyo Pass Coverage

-The 13 private railways covered by the Greater Tokyo Pass includes the Tokyo Metro Lines, the Toei Subway Lines, Odakyu Line, Tobu Line, Keikyū Line, Keiō Line, Seibu Line, Sotetsu Line, Keisei Line, Tōkyū Line, Yokohama Municipal Subways, Minato-Mirai Line and Yurikamome Line.
-A map of the railway and bus lines can be found at the Greater Tokyo Pass website.
+The 13 private railways covered by the Greater Tokyo Pass include the Tokyo Metro Lines, the Toei Subway Lines, Odakyu Line, Tobu Line, Keikyū Line, Keiō Line, Seibu Line, Sotetsu Line, Keisei Line, Tōkyū Line, Yokohama Municipal Subways, Minato-Mirai Line and Yurikamome Line.
+A map of the railway and bus lines can be found on the Greater Tokyo Pass website.

 JR lines are not covered under this pass.
 If you’re planning on catching one of the limited express trains, you’ll be required to pay an additional ticket surcharge for seat reservations.